 Deep state madness.

-A lot more on the other side than New Kingrich joins us, says new book.
+A lot more on the other side.

-He's gonna debut it right here.
+He's going to debut it right here.

-I 25 till the top of the hour.
+I 25 to the top of the hour.

-And now, although they're not covering it correctly, they now have to acknowledge everything that we have said is happening, is in fact happening.
+And now, although they're not covering it correctly, they now have to acknowledge everything that we have said is happening is in fact happening.

-Um, a great column by Michael Barone on all of this.
+A great column by Michael Barone on all of this.

-Obama's spying scandal is starting To look a lot like Watergate.
+Obama's spying scandal is starting to look a lot like Watergate.

 Now, I think at some point Michael Barone was very smart.

-And what I love about Michael Barone is he could tell you what percentage of uh Hamilton County in Ohio or Cuyahoga County in Ohio went for a Republican or Democrat in 1960 or 64 or whatever.
+And what I love about Michael Barone is he could tell you what percentage of Hamilton County in Ohio or Cuyahoga County in Ohio went for a Republican or Democrat in 1960 or 64 or whatever.

 He's that smart.